owlchester/kanka-docs/docs/features/campaigns/theming.md

 [![Adding custom fonts](https://img.youtube.com/vi/pzQN4sqDBMs/0.jpg)](https://youtu.be/pzQN4sqDBMs)

-### Marketplace
+### Plugins

-Some older [Marketplace](marketplace/marketplace) plugins will require you to add font rules to your Kanka campaign.
+Some older [Plugins](/plugins/plugins) will require you to add font rules to your Kanka campaign.
 Having a `_fonts` theme at the top makes this super easy.
-Since October 2022, Marketplace themes no longer need this workaround.
+Since October 2022, Plugin themes no longer need this workaround.

 ## Deep dive